How Can a Registered Charity Correct Mistakes on Tax Receipts?

 2. Include a Statement: The replacement receipt should include a statement indicating that it replaces the original receipt.

 3. Keep Records: The charity should keep a copy of the original receipt and mark it as "cancelled."
-This helps maintain accurate records.
+This helps maintain accurate records — see CRA's guidance on books and records for retention requirements.

 Fixing Errors Before Sending Receipts: